andrewcooke/choochoo/docs/impulse.md

 Should we change training to reflect the need to measure parameters?
 What kind of measurements should we make?

-#### Heart Rate v Power

-Discussion of Heart Rate v Power is usually polarized (at least in cycling communities).
-Most people appear to believe that power is universally "better" than heart rate.

-Personally, I think both have their advantages.
-I suspect heart rate is dismissed partly because it's less expensive.
-People seem to confuse "expensive" with "good".

-Measuring power has two clear advantages over heart rate:

-  * Fast response.
-If you increase effort the numbers respond immediately.
-In contrast, heart rate takes time to increase.
-This is called "lag".

-  * Simple, direct interpretation.
-It's meaningful to compare power output between two people.
-Or to compare power output for the same person from two different times.
-The value has a clear relation to the ability to win races.
-In contrast, interpreting heart rate is much more complex.

-However, heart rate also has a possible advantage:

-  * It is a more direct measure of the physiological load.
-Laying down 300W may almost kill you, while leaving Peter Sagan unruffled - that effort on your part will be clear in the heart rate data.

-    This is something of a philosophical point.
-What, exactly are we trying to measure?
-Fitness is nebulous; Fatigue is perhaps easier to intuitively understand.
-So what causes Fatigue?
-It's not, exactly, power output.
-It's something "within" the body.
-Some "use" of the body, as system.
-What most accurately measures that something?
-The output power?
-What about if we are ill in some way?
-    If the body is not functioning so well?
-Then it will be stressed more for the same power output.
-That stress, it seems to me, will still be visible in the Heart Rate.

-    But I don't think there's an obviously correct answer here.
-    Arguments I've read for power being the obviously correct answer seem to be confusing the question of Fitness / Fatigue with other uses of power meters.
-Uses like comparing athletes, for example, where power *is* clearly more objective.

-In short, since our model is based on the idea that physiological load is what makes you fitter, it's not unreasonable that heart rate provides useful insights.

 ## This Work

 ### Choochoo